inductiva/inductiva/tutorials/simulators/CP2K.md

 ### Running Your Simulation

-Here is the code required to run a CP2K simulation using the Inductiva API:
+Here is the code required to run a CP2K simulation using the Inductiva API.

+We will be running this simulation on a 16 vCPU virtual machine supported by a 4th generation AMD EPYC™ (Genoa) processor.

 ```python
 """CP2K Simulation."""